syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Use-Combo-Box-in-a-Column.md

 documentation: ug
 ---

-# How to use Combo Box in a Column in Windows Forms GridDataBoundGrid(Classic)
+# How to use Combo Box in a Column in WinForms GridDataBoundGrid

 The control type of a cell is part of the cell style and is determined by GridStyleInfo.CellType property.
 The items shown in the dropdown list can be provided in two ways.